 Set RMP URL API

-The Broadcaster Application may choose to use the Receiver Media Player to play video content originated from an alternate source (e.g. broadband or locally cached content) instead of the broadcast-delivered content.
+The Broadcaster Application may choose to use the Receiver Media Player (RMP) to play video content originated from an alternate source (e.g. broadband or locally cached content) instead of the broadcast-delivered content.
 In this way, the Broadcaster Application can take advantage of an optimized media player provided by the receiver.
 The Broadcaster Application may use the SET RMP URL API to request the receiver to use its RMP to play content originated from a URL provided by the application.
 Once the receiver is notified to play content from the application-provided URL, the RMP stops rendering the broadcast content (or the content being rendered at the time of the request) and begins rendering the content referenced by the new URL.

 The Set RMP URL API shall not change the information on the selected service.
 It only changes the location from which the RMP fetches the media content it plays.
 The effects of changing this URL are temporary and if the Service is re-selected, the RMP defaults back to using the MPD defined in the service-level signaling.